 Harmless bacteria on our skin and many of the mucous membranes in our body also act as part of the immune system.

 In addition, the reflexes that cause us to cough and sneeze help to free our airways of germs.

 The parts of the immune system

 The lymphatic system is composed of:

 Secondary lymphoid organs: These organs include the lymph nodes, the spleen, the tonsils and certain tissue in various mucous membrane layers in the body (for instance in the bowel).
-It is in these organs where the cells of the do their actual job of fighting off germs and foreign substances.
+It is in these organs where the cells of the immune system do their actual job of fighting off germs and foreign substances.

 Bone marrow is a sponge-like tissue found inside the bones.
-That is where most cells are produced and then also multiply.
+That is where most immune system cells are produced and then also multiply.
 These cells move to other organs and tissues through the blood.
-At birth, many bones contain red bone marrow, which actively creates cells.
+At birth, many bones contain red bone marrow, which actively creates immune system cells.
 Over the course of our life, more and more red bone marrow turns into fatty tissue.
 In adulthood, only a few of our bones still contain red bone marrow, including the ribs, breastbone and the pelvis.

 The thymus is located behind the breastbone above the heart.
 This gland-like organ reaches full maturity only in children, and is then slowly transformed to fatty tissue.
-Special types of cells called thymus cell lymphocytes (T cells) mature in the thymus.
+Special types of immune system cells called thymus cell lymphocytes (T cells) mature in the thymus.
 Among other tasks, these cells coordinate the processes of the innate and adaptive immune systems.
 T cells move through the body and constantly monitor the surfaces of all cells for changes.